softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 Additionally, you may notice that the chess characters might render slightly wider than everything else.
 To balance this out, a wider version of a space called an em-space can be used.
 It is denoted by \u2003 and is currently being used as the middle space in the `EMPTY` escape sequence, so if you choose not to use the Unicode chess pieces, you will have to replace that with a regular space to get everything to line up vertically.

+## Deliverables

+### Pass Off Tests

+There are no new pass off test cases for this assignment.

-## Unit Tests
+### Unit Tests

 Write positive and negative unit tests for each method on your ServerFacade class (all the methods used to call your server).

-## Pass Off Tests

-There are no new pass off test cases for this assignment.
+Place your unit tests in the provided starter code file `client/src/test/java/clientTests/ServerFacadeTests.java`.

+The starter code test file will automatically start and shutdown your server on a randomly assigned port as part of the test.

-## Pass Off, Submission, and Grading
+### Pass Off, Submission, and Grading

+All of the tests in your project must succeed in order to complete this phase.

 To pass off this assignment, meet with a TA and demonstrate that your Chess client and server meet all requirements.

-After you pass off your project with a TA, you should immediately submit your project source code for grading.
-Your grade on the project will be determined by the date you submitted your source code after passing off, not the date that you passed off.
-If we never receive your source code, you will not receive credit for the assignment.
-Here are the instructions for submitting your project source code:

-- In Intellij, navigate to the "Build" menu at the top of the screen and select "Clean Project" to remove auto-generated build files (if this option is not available, you can skip this step).
-- Create a ZIP file containing your whole project folder (not just the Java source files).
-- Submit your ZIP file on Canvas under the `Chess Pregame` assignment.
-- To demonstrate that your test cases execute successfully, you should run your unit tests inside Intellij and take a screenshot of the successful test results displayed by Intellij.
-Please take one screenshot that shows the result of all of your tests passing.
-The tests used for the screenshot must be the same as the ones submitted in the Code Quality assignment ZIP file.
-- Submit your screenshot under the `Chess Pregame` assignment on Canvas.
-The screenshot is submitted separately from your code ZIP file.

 ### Grading Rubric

+**⚠ NOTE**: You are required to commit to GitHub with every minor milestone.
+For example, after you successfully pass a test.
+This should result in a commit history that clearly details your work on this phase.
+If your Git history does not demonstrate your efforts then your submission may be rejected.

 | Category      | Criteria                                                                                                                                                                                        | Points |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -----: |